european-dynamics-rnd/enershare-ds-components/README.md

 The extended functionality and development goals from MVP1 to MVP2, namely the “support for JSON Schema-based data models” and “implementing the five-star model of vocabulary use”, are thoroughly presented in **sections 4.1.3 and 4.1.4 of the ENERSHARE deliverable D3.2 ENERSHARE interoperability building blocks (Beta version)**.
 These two sections describe the methodology, functionality details, examples, main limitations, UX designs and next steps towards the final release.

-## FIWARE Context Broker

-**Description and Purpose**
-An NGSI-LD context broker is a crucial component in the Next Generation Service Interface with Linked Data (NGSI-LD) architecture, used for managing context information.
-It serves as the main access point for context consumers (such as legacy applications, microservices, sensors, etc.) enabling them to retrieve, subscribe and store context information.
-NGSI-LD facilitates not only the storage of information but also the storage of relations among different stored entities.
-The context broker within ENERSHARE is able to store NGSI-LD information of entities supplied by context producers or request it from various context sources.
-Additionally, it utilizes context source discovery function to locate relevant NGSI-LD entities.

-The FIWARE Context Broker implementations that are available for ENERSHARE and are supported by ETSI are: the Scorpio Broker Generic Enabler, the Orion-LD Context Broker Generic Enabler and the Stellio Context Broker Generic Enabler.
-Regarding the ENERSAHRE project, the FIWARE Context Broker in the Digital Enabler, a platform provided by Engineering has been upgraded to Orion-LD.

-**Development Progress**

-Context broker development updates within ENERSHARE follow the implementation updates available, regarding Orion-LD, Scorpio and Stellio.
-These updates are based on NGSI-LD specifications and include: extended, updated functionalities regarding the entity registration, new features for updating information in existing entities stored within the context broker, enhancement of the updating, inserting and deleting of entities within batch mode and enhancement of the distributed functionality when brokers’ instances are operating as a federation.

-More descriptive information about the specifications and the comparison of the aforementioned context broker options can be found in **section 5.3 of ENERSHARE deliverable D3.1 “ENERSHARE interoperability building blocks (Alpha version)**.

-**Technical functional and structural details**

-The NGSI-LD specification is published and updated by ETSI and can be accessed at the following link: **https://www.etsi.org/committee/cim**

-Technical information about the the FIWARE Context Broker in the Digital Enabler (the base platform by Engineering) can be accessed at the following link: **https://www.eng.it/en/our-platforms-solutions/digital-enabler**

 ## OpenAPI Interfaces